Financial Aid FAQ

 How is eligibility determined?

 Financial aid eligibility is determined by several factors.
-When you send off a FAFSA, the first thing that occurs is your data is run through Congressional Methodology.
-Simply put, this is a formula that uses the data on the FAFSA to come up with an Effective Family Contribution (EFC).
+When you complete a FAFSA, the first thing that occurs is your data is run through Congressional Methodology.
+Simply put, this is a formula that uses the data on the FAFSA to come up with an Expected Family Contribution (EFC).
 The formula takes into consideration such items as income, assets, number of family members, number in college, etc. Your EFC determines the amount of aid you are eligible to receive.

 Are all programs of study eligible for financial aid?